-Short outline of the Coral Project: Coral Diversity and Distribution Project Monitoring of Abundance and Coral Health: Coral Sexual Reproduction Project: Coral Recruitment Project: Defined environmental abiotic parameters will be seasonally recorded accompanying the data of the above sketched studies to allow a correlation of such abiotic data sets with the observed results.
+Short outline of our Coral Project: Coral Diversity and Distribution Project Monitoring of Abundance and Coral Health: Coral Sexual Reproduction Project: Coral Recruitment Project: Defined environmental abiotic parameters will be seasonally recorded accompanying the data of the above sketched studies to allow a correlation of such abiotic data sets with the observed results.
 Collected data is valuable in terms of biological interest.
 Furthermore, the collected data will provide a foundation for the design of protective and recovery measures that will enable reef preservations for appropriate and long-term future use.

 |